vsoch/nero2/pages/getting-started/submitting.md

 ```

 The scheduler will automatically create an output file that will contain the
 result of the commands run in the script file.
-That output file is names
+That output file is named
 `slurm-<jobid>.out` by default, but can be customized via submission options.
 In the above example, you can list the contents of that output file with the
 following commands: